 Although melatonin is safe for most people, some people can have harmful side effects or complications.

-Concerns have been raised about melatonin and its possible effect on the development of the reproductive system.
+have been raised about melatonin and its possible effect on the development of the reproductive system.
 Children should not be given melatonin without a sound medical reason and monitoring by your child’s pediatrician.

 If you want to give your child melatonin, you always should consult your doctor first to determine the appropriate dosage.
 Side effects in children are rare, but common side effects from taking too much of this supplement can include: